 My passion for child-centred practice and children’s rights, coupled with my huge respect for those practitioners who draw alongside vulnerable children and young people, has never faded.
 Not even slightly.

-Sue initially qualified as a nurse and worked in the Leeds teaching hospitals, later training as a social worker.
-Sue worked in local authority child protection services for 13 years, before joining the NSPCC in 1999 and working with the Society for 12 years.
-She also has extensive experience of speaking to the press and media about child safeguarding.
+I initially qualified as a nurse and worked in the Leeds teaching hospitals, and later trained as a social worker.
+I worked in local authority child protection services for 13 years, before joining the NSPCC in 1999 and working with the Society for 12 years.

-Having moved into full-time freelance work, Sue now provides child protection training and consultancy, working with multi-agency groups of practitioners and their line managers across England, Scotland, Wales and Northern Ireland.
-The main focus of this work is the challenge of working in a child-centred way with ‘resistant’ families.
-This regular, face-to-face work with practitioners provides Sue with a window onto life on the frontline, keeping her grounded in the realities of multi-agency efforts to safeguard children.
+The main focus of my work is the challenge of working in a child-centred way with so-called ’resistant’ families.
+This regular, face-to-face work with practitioners provides me with a window on the realities of multi-agency efforts to safeguard children.